 CSI fans, eat your heart out.
-South Australian secondary school students acted out a real-life forensic crime scene last month, thanks to the University of Adelaide.
+South Australian secondary school students will get the chance to act out a real-life forensic crime scene this week.

-Seven research scientists from the University, in conjunction with the Australian Society for Medical Research, visited senior students at five Adelaide high schools from 7-11 May, giving them a hands-on experience of forensic DNA techniques in a bid to encourage them to consider a career in science and medical research.
+Seven University of Adelaide research scientists, in conjunction with the Australian Society for Medical Research, will visit senior students at five Adelaide high schools from May 7-11, giving them a hands-on experience of forensic DNA techniques in a bid to encourage them to consider a career in science.

-The Year 11 and 12 students delved into the world of forensic science for a day, obtaining DNA from a simulated crime scene to determine "whodunnit?"
+The Year 11 and 12 students will delve into the world of forensic science for a day, obtaining DNA from a simulated crime scene to determine "whodunnit?".

-The researchers - all University of Adelaide PhD students - are working in the scientific and medical fields.
+The researchers are University of Adelaide PhD students, working in the scientific and medical fields.
 They are all passionate about science and keen to recruit new colleagues to their field.